Dear Debt Adviser,

 Here are some steps that will hopefully relieve some of your stress:

 - Determine what your reduced income will be, provided you are able to collect unemployment insurance.

 - Make decisions on what bills you can pay with your reduced income.

 - If you don't have enough money to make the minimum payments on your credit card accounts, contact your card issuers.
 Let them know you have lost your job and will be unable to make minimum payments until you find employment again.
 Ask about hardship programs that may lower your payment temporarily.

 - Keep records of the date and time of your calls and to whom you speak.

-Another alternative is that maybe your husband could possibly pitch in to help you meet your minimum payments while you are looking for another job.
-Or, since your husband has an extreme amount of debt and his employment is fairly secure, it might be better for him to seek a bankruptcy for his debt and then help you pay off your debts.
+Another option is your husband could possibly pitch in to help you meet your minimum payments while you are looking for another job.
+Or, since your husband has a sizable amount of debt and his employment is fairly secure, it might be better for him to seek a bankruptcy for his debt and then help you pay off your debts.